-The Election Panel shall determine the final slate of candidates within 21 calendar days after the deadline to submit nominating petitions.
+The Election Panel shall determine the final slate of candidates within 14 calendar days after determining an initial slate of candidates.
 Candidates and eligible voters shall be given notice of the final slate of candidates on the Fund's website.